Esri/dynamic-situational-awareness-qt/docs/README.md

 ## What is DSA?

 When the operational landscape changes frequently, then rapid, accurate, purpose-built, mission-focused communication is key to success.
-This is the working domain of the Dynamic Situational Awareness (DSA) open source app built using ArcGIS Runtime SDK.
-DSA enables physically distributed teams to work as one, maintaining current status on teammates while exploring and illuminating the operational landscape.
+This is the working domain of the Dynamic Situational Awareness (DSA) open-source app built using the ArcGIS Maps SDK for Native Apps.
+DSA enables physically distributed teams to work as one, maintaining the current status of teammates while exploring and illuminating the operational landscape.

-DSA is an open source app designed to help you build your own custom field operation apps.
-Built using [ArcGIS Runtime SDK for Qt], DSA highlights developer best practices for the specific workflows for in-vehicle (mounted) and field (handheld/dismounted) teams who need to dynamically understand their environment and the situation around them.
+DSA is an open-source app designed to help you build your own custom field operation apps.
+Built using [ArcGIS Maps SDK for Qt], DSA highlights developer best practices for the specific workflows for in-vehicle (mounted) and field (handheld/dismounted) teams who need to dynamically understand their environment and the situation around them.

 The DSA apps do not require access to a server.
 All the data and processing are on the device itself.
 Display of each local data source may be toggled on or off.
-Teammates share information such as own location, observation reports, and markup across the peer-to-peer network.
+Teammates share information such as their own location, observation reports, and markup across the peer-to-peer network.
 The emphasis is on collaboration with other teammates.

 These networks are typically not connected to the Internet, are not high-bandwidth, and are not constantly connected - a situation commonly encountered in field operations.
-This communication network topology is unlike more traditional ArcGIS Runtime apps that leverage the Internet and web servers for communication or web services for some functionality.
+This communication network topology is unlike more traditional native apps that leverage the Internet and web servers for communication or web services for some functionality.
 DSA is designed for use on tactical networks that are secure.
-Communications between teammates minimizes bandwidth by using compact messages.
+Communication between teammates minimizes bandwidth by using compact messages.

 <img src="./images/dsa-video-own-location.gif" alt="DSA display images" /><br>